 These are five young men who convey their own view of the brass blowing to the audience and do not really appear with soft soles.
 Rarely without a subtle wink.

-The brass quintet consists of Konrad Müller and Hannes Oblasser (trumpet), Matthias Krön (horn), Alexander Apfler (trombone) and Fabian Heichele (Tuba).
+The brass quintet consists of Konrad Müller and Hannes Oblasser (trumpet), Matthias Krön (horn), Andreas Oblasser (trombone) and Fabian Heichele (Tuba).

 Through close collaboration with composers and arrangers such as Hans Kröll, Leonhard Paul and Ingo Luis, concert programs emerge which, in their well-defined form, represent unique overall works of art.

-Information about our current programs such as no limits - the boundless playful, crazy-twisted-postponed, the Bavarian Christmas with Conny Glogger or the continuation, the winter stories can be found here.
+Information about our current programs such as no limits - the boundless playful, crazy-twisted-postponed and the Bavarian Christmas with Conny Glogger can be found here.

 A highly reflected musical style, the uncompromising playfulness and the subtly humorous appearance of the five protagonists draws everyone into its spell and leaves hardly an eye dry.